Tonsil stones, or tonsilloliths, are hard white or yellow formations that are located on or within the tonsils.

 - white or yellow debris on the tonsil

-Tonsil stones commonly occur on a regular basis.
+If you have tonsil stones, they may occur on a regular basis.
 Fortunately, there are steps you can take to prevent them.
-These include:
+These steps include:

 Most tonsilloliths are harmless, but many people want to remove them because they can smell bad or cause discomfort.
 Treatments range from home remedies to medical procedures.

 Gargling vigorously with salt water can ease throat discomfort and may help dislodge tonsil stones.
-Dissolve 1/4 to 1/2 teaspoon salt in 8 ounces warm water and gargle.
+Salt water may also help to change your mouth chemistry.
+It can also help get rid of the odor tonsil stones can cause.
+Dissolve 1/2 teaspoon salt in 8 ounces of warm water, and gargle.

 You may first discover that you have tonsil stones when you cough one up.
 Energetic coughing can help loosen stones.